aaronj1335/repozish/README.md

     repozish -ga Safari,Terminal,Twitter,MacVim external_monitor
     repozish external_monitor

+when you omit the profile, `repozish(1)` picks a default profile name that's specific to the monitor configuration. so as long as you've set up profiles for the monitors that are currently plugged in, you can just run:

+    repozish(1)

+and it will choose the appropriate layout for the attached screens.

 ## options

-    -a  the list of applications to reposition
-    -g  get the current window positions and size and write them to ~/.repozishrc
-    -h  Show this help message
+    -a, --apps app1,app2             apps to size and reposition -g, --get                        'get' mode -- just get the apps' positions -h, --help                       print this help message